Getting started

 PGBP.UnivariateBrownianMotion);

-julia> mod # REML estimate for σ2, ML estimate for μ
+julia> fitted # REML estimate for σ2, ML estimate for μ

 Univariate Brownian motion